aflin/rampart_docs/source/rampart-thread.rst

         var thread=rampart.thread;

-        var thrlock = new rampart.lock();
+        // thrlock is a global, and will be copied to thr1 and thr2 below. var thrlock = new rampart.lock();

         var thr1 = new thread();
         var thr2 = new thread();

-        thread.put("i", 0);
+        // copy 0 to the clipboard prior to executing functions in threads. thread.put("i", 0);

         thr1.exec(function() {
             var i, j=0;

             for(j=0; j<50; j++)
             {
-                thrlock.lock();
+                //get the variable and increment, blocking thr2 thrlock.lock();

                 i=thread.get("i");
                 i++;
                 thread.put("i", i);